A step by step guide to selecting an appropriate legal structure for your business

 Step 4 – Which is the tax optimising business structure?

-The tax departments offer different tax regimes based on the types of entities.
+The corporate tax services department offer different tax regimes based on the types of entities.
 The tax regimes are usually simpler for Sole Proprietors and Partnership firms, while complicated for Companies and other types of institutions.
 The trade-off between the tax regimes of types of entities needs to be considered before finalising the business structure.
 Here are some illustrative examples:

 - Under the income tax act, for small scale businesses, a sole proprietorship firm is useful to avail the benefit of exemption limit of INR 250,000 and the various personal tax investments/expenses as deductions from income.
 Further, they can avail reduced tax slabs, as compared to corporate entities where they would end up paying 25-30% tax and further tax on dividend distribution.